ilastik/ilastik.github.io/documentation/counting/counting.md

 * monitoring the object counts in image regions
 * constraining the number of objects in image regions

-Complicated but separated objects with a high variability as seen on the left are more suited to the more general <a href = "../objectClassification"> Object Classification</a> module, on the other hand, clusters of small and overlapping instances as seen on the right are the focus of our counting approach, dealing with these issues specifically.

 <!---
+Complicated but separated objects with a high variability as seen on the left are more suited to the <a href = "../objectClassification"> Object Classification</a> module.

 #pixel-to-pixel regression algorithm to estimate the object density map of a given image,
 #via which the object count in a region can be derived via summing over the aforementioned map.